ashleydavis/the-data-wrangler-blog/_posts/2019-01-27-backtesting-trading-strategies-with-javascript.markdown

 You can also find the [example data file](https://raw.githubusercontent.com/Grademark/grademark-first-example/master/data/STW.csv) online in [the GitHub repo that accompanies this post](https://github.com/Grademark/grademark-first-example).

-Now that we have some data to tha we can use for backtesting, let's devise a simple trading strategy.
+Now that we have some data to use for our backtesting, let's devise a simple trading strategy.

 ## An example trading system